-At long last, we may be starting to see the end of cables, and end to the oppression of our wired overlords, and end to the lower back pain when doubling over to scrutinise the back of a switch.
+At long last, we may be moving to wireless devices meaning the end of cables, an end to the oppression of our wired overlords, and to the lower back pain when doubling over to scrutinise the back of a switch.

 APC by Schneider Electric are in the vanguard of this fight.
 Whilst not particularly new, their – quite frankly – magnificent wireless environmental sensors have been somewhat unnoticed by many.